Foods that trigger eczema

 Certain foods may trigger eczema flare-ups for some individuals.
 Among these, animal proteins can be particularly problematic.
 For instance, while chicken meat is a lean source of protein, it may provoke inflammatory responses in individuals sensitive to certain proteins or if the chicken is not organic or free-range.

-Notably, a dramatic increase in broiler growth rates was recoded between 1957 and 2005, marking an increase of over 400% .
+Notably, a dramatic increase in broiler growth rates was recorded between 1957 and 2005, marking an increase of over 400% .
 Due to commercial genetic selection, this rapid growth, which achieved through intensive breeding practices, had led to significant changes in the chickens’ biology.
 These included alterations in muscle composition, fat distribution, and immune responses.
 These unintended consequences may affect the protein structure or overall quality of the meat, making it more likely to trigger inflammatory reactions in sensitive individuals.

 Similarly, fish oil, although often praised for its omega-3 fatty acids, can cause inflammation in those with eczema.
 The effects may be worse if they have seafood allergies or if the oil is contaminated with toxins.